-- The vulnerability of the creative act In a devising workshop, one is constantly performing, experimenting and sharing unfinished fragments.
+The vulnerability of the creative act was also a challenge that needed to be addressed.
+In a devising workshop, one is constantly performing, experimenting and sharing unfinished fragments.
 This is an exposed process, which many find daunting.
-It is therefore essential to take the time during the warm-ups to create a relaxed, playful atmosphere, in preparation for a gradual increase in creative challenges. - Individual sensitivities Any group consists of individuals with their own sensitivities, concerns and aesthetic preferences.
+It is therefore essential to take the time during the warm-ups to create a relaxed, playful atmosphere, in preparation for a gradual increase in creative challenges.

+Individual sensitivities within a diverse group of individuals were another challenge.
+Any group consists of individuals with their own sensitivities, concerns and aesthetic preferences.
 It is not always possible for a workshop leader to be aware of these, especially if they are not communicated in advance or at the moment they occur.
 Participants were asked to take responsibility for their safety by making adjustments to exercises where necessary, and to avoid participating in any activities that they found uncomfortable or express their concerns in the moment.
-In order to address sensitivities, multiple points of feedback and channels of communication were made available, including email, written feedback and informal discussion. - The 'tyranny' of the workshop leader and the group While designing the workshop activities I adopted a particular aesthetic and approach, favouring devising methods to scripts, improvisation to fixed composition, collaboration to individual creation and experimentation to convention.
+In order to address sensitivities, multiple points of feedback and channels of communication were made available, including email, written feedback and informal discussion.

+Within a workshop, however inclusive and de-centralized, there is the potential sense of hierarchy, with the 'tyranny' of the workshop leader and particular members of the group possibly dominating the process.
+While designing the workshop activities I adopted a particular aesthetic and approach, favouring devising methods rather than scripts, improvisation rather than fixed composition, collaboration rather than individual creation and experimentation rather than convention.
 However, one size cannot fit all.
-As well as being clear in advance regarding the overall approach of a workshop, it is also important to consider the individual voices as part of the communal creative process itself, as Kuppers (2007, 10) states in relation to the field of community performance:
+As well as being clear in advance regarding the overall approach of a workshop, it is also important to consider the individual voices as part of the communal creative process itself, as Kuppers (2007: 10) states in relation to the field of community performance: